-Trap Them revolves around technical and demanding puzzle gameplay about outsmarting and trapping the enemies while avoiding being trapped yourself.
+Trap Them revolves around demanding puzzle gameplay about outsmarting and trapping the enemies while avoiding getting trapped yourself.
 This game introduces innovative block physics and all main mechanics early on instead of accumulating new systems you have to learn.

 Such a great and very inventive puzzler.
 I don't think the footage makes it justice.
 The brilliant challenges reveal themselves in the advanced stages of the game.
 There are so many of them and they are very varied.
 The game never grows tired to enforce discovery of new ways/techniques to solve the puzzles.
 There have always been moments I felt like now I know all the tricks, and then a new level proves me wrong again.
 What also seems like a remarkable feat is that the game feels absolutely rock solid, intimidatingly perfect even.
 In other games I have always found ways to glitch through something, bypassing the actual challenge.
 But not so in Trapthem.
 Here you have to discover, understand and apply the concepts in order to solve the advanced levels of the game.
 Blind trial and error won't help you anymore.
 The cool thing about it is that there are often still several solutions to a level, even when you are convinced otherwise.
 I play it together with a friend of mine and he plays it completely differently, crafting ideas I never thought of and vice versa.